TedTschopp/tedt.org/_posts/quotes/2023-4-23-Stewart-Brand-Information-wants-to-be-free..md

 ---
 quote: Information wants to be free.
 Information also wants to be expensive.
-Information wants to be free because it has become so cheap to distribute, copy, and recombine — too cheap to meter.
-It wants to be expensive because it can be immeasurably valuable to the recipient.
-That tension will not go away.
-It leads to endless wrenching debate about price, copyright, ‘intellectual property’, the moral rightness of casual distribution, because each round of new devices makes the tension worse, not better.
 author: Stewart Brand
 source: '1984 at the first Hackers’ Conference - Printed in May 1985 Whole Earth Review'
 profileID: '0'